-While overall METRIC Student Groups for which the College has an transfer-level math Obligation Gap improved at Cañada implementation of AB obligation gaps, Successful Enrollment (collegewide: 33%) 2021 cohort Black or African American (25%) (2021 cohort) Latinx students.
-It are gaps in placement in these courses, to the gap in Completed both Transfer-level Math and English within the District in the first year (collegewide: 25% 2020 cohort) home campus students: 38% 2020 cohort) Black or African American (24%) Hispanic Latinx (32%) (2020 cohort) Peristed First Primary Term to Subsequent Primary Term (collegewide: 58%) (home campus students only: 65%) Fall to Spring 2021-22 Pacific Islander or Hawaiian Native Home Campus Students (35%) Filipino Home Campus Students (59%) Fall to Spring 2021-22 Attained the Vision for Success Definition of Completion in Three Years (collegewide: 10%) (2017 cohort) Hispanic/Latinx: 6% (2017 Cohort) Transferred to a Four-Year Institution within Three Years (collegewide: 22%) (2017 Cohort) 1 Minding the Obligation Gap in Community College Hispanic/Latinx: 14% (2017 Cohort)

-completion rates for and English have since the 705, there are particularly for our appears that there as well as enrollment which may contribute completion rates.
-EQUITY FOCUS: ensure transferseeking Hispanic students enroll in transfer-level Math
+Student Groups for which METRIC the College has an Obligation Gap 1 Successful Enrollment (collegewide: 33%) 2021 cohort Black or African American (25%) (2021 cohort) Completed both Transfer-level Math and English within the District in the first year (collegewide: 25% 2020 cohort) home campus students: 38% 2020 cohort) Black or African American (24%) Hispanic Latinx (32%) (2020 cohort) Peristed First Primary Term to Subsequent Primary Term (collegewide: 58%) (home campus students only: 65%) Fall to Spring 2021-22 Pacific Islander or Hawaiian Native Home Campus Students (35%) Filipino Home Campus Students (59%) Fall to Spring 2021-22 Attained the Vision for Success Definition of Completion in Three Years (collegewide: 10%) (2017 cohort) Hispanic/Latinx: 6% (2017 Cohort) Transferred to a Four-Year Institution within Three Years (collegewide: 22%) (2017 Cohort) Hispanic/Latinx: 14% (2017 Cohort) 1 Minding the Obligation Gap in Community Colle ges and Beyond, Sims Jeremiah J. et a completion rates for and English have since the 705, there are particularly for our appears that there as well as enrollment which may contribute completion rates.